-As some rather shocking research by the University of Exeter has shown, you can add contraceptive pills to that too.
-It appears that because of the frequency in which these are used, and sometimes flushed away, to the world below – along with numerous other chemical products – at least one-fifth of all male fish in English rivers are now “intersex” in that they have both male and female physical characteristics.
+As some rather bizarre research by the University of Exeter has shown, contraceptive pills appear to be having a curious effect on certain wildlife too.
+It seems that because of the amount of related byproducts that are being released to the world below – along with numerous other chemicals and materials from other sources – at least one-fifth of all male fish in English rivers are now “intersex” in that they have both male and female physical characteristics.

 Tests at 50 sites across England carried out by Exeter’s Professor Charles Tyler, a leading eco-toxicologist, confirmed the bizarrely high prevalence of intersex freshwater fish.
 Perhaps most curiously, some are even laying eggs.